Ankaj Gupta

 Variable Scope in JavaScript

-What is Scope ?
+What is Scope in JavaScript?

-It defines the lifetime and visibility of a variable, Every time we create a function or a block {} , we create a new scope.
+Scope in JavaScript defines the accessibility of variables, functions, and objects.
+It determines the lifetime and visibility of a variable.
+Every time we create a function or a block {}, we create a new scope.

-Variable Scope :
+Understanding Variable Scope

-Variable scope is the accessibility of variables, objects, and functions in some particular part of your code during runtime.
+Variable scope is the accessibility of variables, objects, and functions in a particular part of your code during runtime.
 In other words, scope determines the visibility of JavaScript variables and other resources in areas of your code.

-Note : Global variables can be accessed from anywhere in a JavaScript program.
+Note: Global variables can be accessed from anywhere in a JavaScript program.

-• JavaScript global variable is declared outside the function or declared with window object and it can be accessed and modified from anywhere in code.
+A global variable has global scope, meaning it can be defined anywhere in your code.
+JavaScript global variables are declared outside the function or declared with the window object and can be accessed and modified from anywhere in the code.

 <script>